scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 probably is valid.
 Translated to our example, if the value of the function argument, ``a``, has the ``__getitem__`` attribute which Python uses internally for retrieving the first item, then ``a`` probably is valid.
-Thus, the most Pythonic idiom would rely on documentation, clear code, and testing to ensure correct usage rather than explicitly testing function arguments to ensure conformity to the intentions of the function.
+Thus, the most pythonic idiom would rely on documentation, clear code, and testing to ensure correct usage rather than explicitly testing function arguments to ensure conformity to the intentions of the function.